If there is something we can agree on, it is that during the autumn months we can find the best quality fruits: they are juicy and full of flavor.

 - To have a homogeneous texture, pass the mixture through a blender before continuing to make the paste.

-- Transfer the mixture to a glass or silicone mold, let it come to room temperature, and place it in the fridge, covered with film.
+- Transfer the mixture to a glass or silicone mold, let it come to room temperature, and cover it with film in the fridge.

 Substitution of Ingredients

-Technically, you shouldn’t change any ingredients since there are only 2, and they are essential for this recipe to work well.
+Technically, you shouldn’t change any ingredients since there are only 2, especially the membrillo (quince in Spanish), and they are essential for this recipe to work well.

 Another thing that you can do is add some of your favorite nuts and seeds to the dulce de membrillo, in this way making the quince paste more nutritious.